cjimti/mk/_posts/2018-06-22-gitlabci-golang-microservices.md

 mast: ci
 ---

 Many of the resources on Cloud Native [Microservices] show you how easy it is to get up and running with AWS or GKE.
-I think this is great but for the fact that I see a trend (in my clients at least) of associating concepts with particular products or worse, companies (I love Amazon, but it's not THE cloud).
-In my opinion, to embrace Cloud Native and [Microservices], you should develop some, and host them yourself.
+I think this is great but for the fact that I see a trend (in my clients at least) of associating concepts with particular products or worse, companies.
+I love Amazon, but it's not THE cloud).
+In my opinion, to embrace Cloud Native and [Microservices] you should develop some, and host them yourself.
 The cloud is not Google or Amazon; it's any cluster of virtualized systems, abstracted from their hardware interfaces and centrally managed.

 The following workflow currently manages dozens of projects for me, some of which have been through thousands of builds; I find it highly stable.
 This workflow is also much more flexible and customizable than a lot of turn-key solutions, it requires a bit of explanation but typically only involves about twenty minutes of setup per microservice application, well worth the investment considering you get a simplified build and deploy script.